theodoragirgis/rebound/docs/simulationbinaryfiles.md

     sim2 = None
     ```

-Rather than using one file for one snapshot of a simulation, you can also use a SimulationArchive.
+Rather than using one file for one snapshot of a simulation, you can also use a [Simulation Archive](simulationarchive.md).
-A SimulationArchive is a collection of simulation snapshots stored in one binary file.
+A Simulation Archive is a collection of simulation snapshots stored in one binary file.
-The concepts behind the SimulationArchive are described in detail in [Rein & Tamayo 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467.2377R/abstract).

-Examples of how to work with the SimulationArchive are provided in an [iPython](ipython_examples/SimulationArchive.ipynb) and [C example](c_examples/simulationarchive.md).